infiniteopt/InfiniteOpt.jl/docs/src/guide/finite_parameter.md

 For example, this means that the expression `max_cost * x` will be treated as a quadratic expression when it is expressed in its `InfiniteOpt` form, however it is converted into the appropriate affine expression when transcribed.

-!!! note
-    In previous versions finite parameters were just special cases of infinite parameters.
-However, they now have their own distinct underlying data structure.

-!!! warning
-    `InfiniteOpt`'s implementation of finite parameters should not be a reason to use `InfiniteOpt` to model non-infinite-dimensional problems, since the added overhead will make it slower than just iteratively building `JuMP` models.
-For this behavior, we recommend looking into using `ParametricOptInterface`.